lorenzosquadrani/lorenzosquadrani.github.io/_notes/informatics/linux/debian.md

+### Workspaces

+I configure workspaces for my GNOME desktop enviroment.
+In settings-multitasking I found some basics settings.
+Now I would like to add the workspace indicator in the top bar.
+The settings for the top bar should be in Tweaks, but there is quite little.
+I think I must use some extensions.
+I installed an extension for firefox to use the web-based extension system of GNOME.
+Apparently, the app `gnome-browser-connector` was already installed.

 ### Visual Studio Code

+#### Installation

 Microsoft itself provides a [repository](https://code.visualstudio.com/docs/setup/linux#_install-vs-code-on-linux) to distribute VS code to Debian.
 Of course, they provide the copy-paste snippet of bash commands to add and configure it, but let us try to understand them.